-As a result, the country’s two largest app marketplaces—Apple’s App Store and Google Play store—have imposed new guidelines on developers meant to protect the privacy of children.
+As a result, the country’s two largest app marketplaces—Apple’s App Store and Google Play store—have imposed new guidelines on developers meant to protect the privacy of children, who are even more vulnerable in the case of a breach.
 Apple’s regulations have been of considerable concern to developers as they significantly limit the use of external analytics software and advertising networks.

 App developers are now trying to figure out how to comply with these guidelines while also maintaining their ad-driven business models.
 We’re going to take some time to dig into the new rules of the app platforms, and discuss how to stay compliant with these regulations.

 Apple and Google’s new rules were created to keep them and any developers selling through their marketplaces in compliance with the Children’s Online Privacy Protection Act (COPPA).